my-LinkedIn/project-euler/README.md

 I begin now to have a good grasp of what the [Forth](https://www.tutorialspoint.com/execute_factor_online.php) language is like...
 I just remember it was cited among others outstanding ones in our _Computer Science_ primer course years ago.

+[Project Euler](https://projecteuler.net) is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve...
+Math'n code 😉

 The joy of weekend Coding or Recreational programming ❤️❤️❤️

 ## Problem #1